owengriffin/who-needs-wp/README.md

 ## Syntax Highlighting

-`who-needs-wp` will syntax highlight your code snippets using [Makers-Mark][MakersMark] and [Pygments][Pygments]
+who-needs-wp will syntax highlight your code snippets using [Makers-Mark][MakersMark] and [Pygments][Pygments]

 ## Migration from Wordpress

-A simple script is in development which will convert a MySQL database to seperate Markdown pages.
+Packaged with who-needs-wp is a simple script called wordpress2wnwp which aids migrating from Wordpress. wordpress2wnwp exports posts from a MySQL database and outputs them in the who-needs-wp filing structure.
+It also generates Apache2 `RewriteRule`s which rewrite any Wordpress URLs to who-needs-wp.

+To find more information on wordpress2wnwp enter the following command:

+    wordpress2wnwp -h

 ### Copyright